SafeShift: Safety-Informed Distribution Shifts for Robust Trajectory Prediction in Autonomous Driving: Related Work

 \subsection{Robustness Assessment in Trajectory Prediction}

 One approach to examine robustness for trajectory prediction is robustness to adversarial attacks.
 Recent studies have shown that state-of-the-art prediction models often lack basic social awareness and collision avoidance when faced with these attacks~\cite{weng2023joint, saadatnejad2022socially, zhang2022adversarial}.
 A significant disadvantage with these techniques however is that they ultimately rely on simulating realistic agent behavior, which often incurs a simulation-to-real gap~\cite{hanselmann2022king, xu2023bits, francis2022core, huang2023went}.

-Another approach to ensuring robustness involves studying models' performances under a domain shift or distribution shift setting, recognizing that AD models will ultimately encounter unseen scenarios in the wild.
+Another approach to ensuring robustness involves studying models' performances under a data domain distribution shift setting, recognizing that AD models will ultimately encounter unseen scenarios in the wild.
 Some approaches involve identifying domains based on meta characteristics of the scene, such as road shape characteristics, side-of-driving, and average speeds~\cite{filos2020can, itkina2023interpretable}.
-Another recent method explores clustering scenes into domains based on a large number of features, including lane deflection angles, global bounds of the scenario and trajectories, and lane shape information~\cite{ye2023improving}.
-Many of these works also include domain adaptation or remediation strategies to reduce the impact of the distribution shift, such as by leveraging Fren\'et coordinates~\cite{ye2023improving}, few-shot adaptation~\cite{filos2020can}, or motion-based style transfer~\cite{kothari2023motion}.
-However, to the best of our knowledge, no work has attempted to create a distribution shift based on safety-relevance and to study remediation therein.
+Another recent method explores clustering scenes into domains based on several features, including lane deflection angles, global bounds of the scenario and trajectories, and lane shape information~\cite{ye2023improving}.
+Many of these works also include domain adaptation or remediation strategies to reduce the impact of the distribution shift, such as by leveraging Frenet coordinates~\cite{ye2023improving, werling2010optimal}, few-shot adaptation~\cite{filos2020can}, or motion-based style transfer~\cite{kothari2023motion}.
+However, to the best of our knowledge, no work has attempted to create distribution shifts based on safety-relevance or study remediation therein.